 kristine haruna lee

-Through my plays, I have been developing a poetics that gives voice to and examines themes and ideas I’ve been drawn to all my life; these themes often take form in a collision of images that extend towards the mythic-‐ of dreams and riddles that perplex and bring into question fragmented experiences of identity, life and death as literal and metaphorical events, the expansion of one’s sexuality and it’s relationship to plurality and non-conforming bodies, and the intersection of psychic experience in our daily rituals and practice.
-For me, to write a play or text is to create radical performance landscapes that are inherently visual and pastiche in style, always offering a space for our multiplicities to pan out without adhering to a sense of formal logic.
-With harunalee, I strive to create theater that honors this multiplicity of identity and the fragmentation of experience, tapping into non-linear form as a way to meditate on the more spectacular, terrifying and disruptive bodies and thoughts that exist in our deeper spirit and subconscious.
+Through my plays, I have been developing a poetics that gives voice to and examines themes and ideas I’ve been drawn to all my life; these themes often take form in a collision of images that extend towards the mythic- of dreams and riddles that perplex and bring into question fragmented experiences of racialized and gendered identity and memory, life and death as literal and metaphorical events, the expansion of sexuality and one's relationship to plurality and desires, and the intersection of psychic experience in our daily rituals and practice.
+For me, to write a play or text is to create radical performance landscapes that are inherently visual and pastiche in style, always offering a space for our multiplicities to pan out while formulating my own sense of play-logic.
+With harunalee, I strive to create theater that honors this multiplicity of identity and the fragmentation of experience, tapping into non-linear form as a way to meditate on the more spectacular, terrifying and disruptive bodies of thought that exist in our deeper spirit and subconscious.

 I am committed to organizing arts activism that engages my theater community with ‘ethical collaborations’, promoting the responsibility of individual artists, institutions, and companies working together to create a more equitable and transparent practice that begins by holding one another accountable.
 You can find harunalee’s statement on equity and ethical collaborations here.